jimmycleuren/fireping/docs/docs/installation/rrd-storage.md

 | rrdcached | local | yes | store all rrd files on the application server and process updates in batches. |
 | rrddistributed | distributed | yes | store all files over various storage nodes and process their updates in batches. |

+Choosing the right type strongly depends on your setup needs.

+Using `rrd` simply writes all rrd files to the local filesystem of the application server.
+Every update is sent sequentially to the filesystem via rrdtool.
+At a certain point if you start processing too many updates at once, the API will be experience an IO bottleneck.

 ## Debian 9